xinydev/telemetry-solution/tools/ustress_charts/README.md

 ## Going further

-`ustress-charts.py` includes options to adjust the capture such as setting the CPU number on which a worload must run, allowing/disallowing PMU multiplexing, repeating running of worloads given number of times.
+`ustress-charts.py` includes options to adjust the capture such as setting the CPU number on which a worload must run, allowing/disallowing PMU multiplexing, selecting the collection mode, selecting the PMU grouping mode, repeating running of worloads given number of times.

 Invoke the script with the `--help` option to view additional options.